 SOA provides an accounting education relevant to a technologically advanced global economy.
 SOA instills students with skills and a sense of moral, ethical, and professional obligations to society.

 Teaching awards are held by many SOA faculty.
 Recognition on teaching is from the Hawaii Society of CPAs, the University of Hawaiʻi Board of Regents, the University of Hawaiʻi at Mānoa, the Shidler College of Business, and most importantly, the students, such as those in Beta Alpha Psi, Accounting Club, and Mortar Board.
 See web page on SOA Teaching Quality and Awards.

 Laulima, the University of Hawaii's course management system on the web, is used by most SOA faculty.
 Laulima enables students to acquire course materials from the web.
 Some faculty also use Laulima to collect homework and provide student feedback.
 Course evaluations are administered each semester through UH-Manoa's eCAFE system.

 Extensive Educational Programs and Offerings in Accounting

-At the graduate level, the Master of Accounting program (MAcc) provides an advanced education in taxation, financial accounting, and auditing necessary for students to pursue leading positions in public practice, business, government, and related fields.
+At the graduate level, the Master of Accounting program (MAcc) provides advanced education in taxation, financial accounting, and auditing necessary for students to pursue leading positions in public practice, business, government, and related fields.
 The 3/2 program enables a UH accounting major to earn both the BBA and the MAcc within 5 years while saving on graduate tuition costs.
 In addition, the Masters of Accounting Endowed Scholarships helps support MAcc students.
 SOA MAcc Alumni provides insights into the great success of the program.